Dexcrest is committed to protecting and respecting your privacy.

 We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by this Policy.

-Any questions regarding this Policy and our privacy practices should be sent by email to email@example.com or by writing to Dexcrest, 21 Church Lane, Old Town Stevenage, Hertfordshire, SG1 3QW.
+Any questions regarding this Policy and our privacy practices should be sent by email to our data protection officer at the following address: firstname.lastname@example.org or by writing to Dexcrest, 21 Church Lane, Old Town Stevenage, Hertfordshire, SG1 3QW.

 Who are we?

 Dexcrest Limited has 40 years of experience of providing commissioning engineering and completions consultancy services, and procurement solutions to the global oil, gas and energy industry.
 We partner with experienced senior engineers, developing engineering teams to service short, medium and long term contracts with global clients.
 Our reputation for professionalism and integrity is second to none.

 How do we collect information from you?